dimanikulin/dimanikulin/PublishWhere1.md

 TL;DR

 # Content
-Here I will describe the expereince working with sites/platforms where I publish content The main question here is *Why do you publish content?*
+Here, I will describe my experience working with sites and platforms where I publish content.
+The main question here is, *Why do you publish content?*.
-It will help you to choose the right platform to publish.
+This will help you choose the right platform to publish on.

-For first I selected several *yeasy to go* platforms
+At first, I selected several *easy-to-use* platforms:

-- hackernoon
+- Hacker Noon
-- hashnode
+- Hashnode
-- dev.to
+- Dev.to
-- medium
+- Medium
-- reddit
+- Reddit
-- quora
+- Quora
-- linkedin
+- LinkedIn

-There will be a question - how to manage with several platforms especialy if have a lot of materials to publish.
+You might wonder how to manage multiple platforms, especially when you have a lot of materials to publish.
+The truth is, it's not a big deal.
-That is not big deal really.
-I created separate table with columns **platforms** adn lines like **publications**.
+I've created a separate table with columns for each **platform** and rows for individual **publications**.

 ## hackernoon
 *[HackerNoon](https://hackernoon.com/) publishes technology stories and builds publishing software.*